asset-pipe/podium-asset-prototype/README.md

 # Podium ES modules prototype

-This prototype is using Podium to build standalone fragments and composing them together into a full page.
+This prototype is using [Podium](https://podium-lib) to build standalone fragments and composing them together into a full page.
 The focus of the prototype is to optimize development and serving of browser side javascript.

+Though; the approach in handling browser side javascript described here is not bound to Podium.

+This prototype implements the approach described under [The approache](#the_approache) for experimenting and testing.

+## Podium thermology

+Since we use Podium here some thermology are in place for those not so familliar with Podium.

+ - Podlet - A podlet is a small fragment of a page.
+In a microfrontend architecure this would be a microfrontend.
+Podlets are standalone HTTP servers serving its content.
+ - Layout - A layout is a composition of multiple podlets (microfrontends) into a structure.
+This is normally one webpage which live on one URL.

 ## Get up and running